rkansal47/website/content/project/lorentz-group-autoencoder/index.md

 ---
-title: Lorentz-Group-Equivariant Autoencoder
+title: Lorentz Group Equivariant Autoencoder
 summary: Wrote a review of deep learning models that are equivariant to physics-relevant group transformations for Prof. John McGreevy's fantastic group theory course.
 This led to our group developing a graph-based autoencoder equivariant to Lorentz group transformations (LGAE).
-Our latest work has been submitted to the Machine Learning for Physical Sciences workshop at NeurIPS 2021.
+Preprint on our latest work is in progress.
 tags:
 - phys
 - ml